-Safeguarding children, young people, and adults with care and support needs
+Safeguarding children, young people and adults

+As members of this church, we commit ourselves to the nurturing, protection and safekeeping of all, especially children and young people.
 It is the responsibility of each one of us to prevent the physical, sexual and emotional abuse of children and young people, and to report any abuse discovered or suspected.

-We recognise that our work with children and young people is the responsibility of the whole church.
+- We recognise that our work with children and young people is the responsibility of the whole church.

-We undertake to exercise proper care in the selection and appointment of those working with children and young people, whether paid or volunteer.
+- We undertake to exercise proper care in the selection and appointment of those working with children and young people, whether paid or volunteer.

+The church is committed to supporting, resourcing and training those who work with children and young people, and to providing supervision.
 The church is committed to the Home Office Code of Practice Safe from Harm and adopts the guidelines and procedures published by the Baptist Union of Great Britain in its booklet Safe to Grow.

 All leaders are subject to our Child Protection Policy, which includes taking up references and running a check through the Criminal Records Bureau via the Churches’ Agency for Safeguarding.